m-stpz/dsa/algos_and_ds/algos/algos_learnings.md

 Ex: After each iteration, all elements before index back (inclusive) are unique and in sorted order

+## On solving algos

+- Solve 5 algos per topic
+- Once this is done, try to solve them again
+- Solve 1 medium
+- Go to the next topic
+- After having solved 3 on the next one, solve 1 on the previous one

 ## Algorithmic thinking

 1. Define invariants early